 5. Offer both text and HTML-based email.

 People differ in how they like to receive and view email, and some prefer text-based emails.
 Images, aside from setting off spam filters (if they are a majority of your message content), can also hide your message from subscribers.
 Don’t place important content into images and use alt text so that those generic red X’s never display.
 ISPs are less likely to view you as a spammer if you include both versions of the email.
-NationBuilder automatically generates a text version of your email blasts (it cannot be edited separately from the HTML version).
+NationBuilder automatically generates a text version of your email blasts (which you can edit by using a custom email theme).